jank-lang/jank/book/src/cpp-interop/cpp-raw.md

 but return `nil`, since the JIT compilation is where the effect of `cpp/raw` actually happens.

+> [!NOTE]
+> Unlike in C++, you will not need to `#include` in every source file, since the
+> global C++ environment is affected by each file inclusion.
+This is simply due
+> to how Clang's JIT compilation works.
+However, this means you should be even
+> more careful with how much you include and how name collisions might happen
+> within your jank projects.

 ## A helpful idiom
 Hopefully this becomes a less common idiom simply by not being needed, but for now it's common enough.
 If you run into issues trying to access a member, call a